 University of Washington School of Medicine

 The daughter of Taiwanese immigrants, Stephanie lived on the East Coast for much of her childhood before moving to Washington.
 She earned a bachelor’s degree in neurobiology from the University of Washington in 2007 and completed her medical school training at the University of Washington School of Medicine, where she earned the school’s Community Service Award.
-Her medical interests include geriatrics, adolescent health and working with LGBT and homeless patients.
+Her medical interests include geriatrics, adolescent health and working with LGBTQ and homeless patients.
 In her spare time, Stephanie enjoys spending time with her family, including her dog and toddler, as well as crafting and cheering on the Golden State Warriors.

 Jie Liu, M.D.